 The history of Quiet Valley Living Historical Farm begins in the mid 1760’s when the Depper family left their home in the Palatinate region of Germany to begin a new life in America.
 They sailed from Rotterdam to Philadelphia on the English ship The Betsy, arriving in 1765.
 After a year or two in Philadelphia they began to make their way north looking for land that they could farm.
 They settled in Quiet Valley near modern-day Stroudsburg.

 In 1780 the Depper’s only child, Katherine, married Johann Ludwig Meyer.
 Meyer was originally brought to America as a Hessian soldier during the Revolutionary War.
 Katherine and Johann passed the farm to their son John Simon Meyer who was a carpenter and farmer by trade.
 He, in turn passed it to his daughter, Hannah, and her husband, Peter Marsh.
-Their son Peter and his wife, Emma, lived on the farm until it was sold outside the family to Thomas and Ann Hess.
+Their son Horace and his wife, Emma, lived on the farm until it was sold outside the family to Thomas and Ann Hess.
 The Hess’s rented rooms during the summer to people looking to escape the heat of city.

 In 1958 Alice and Wendell Wicks purchased the property from Ann Hess.
 They intended to develop the property.
-Yet, when they began to look around at the farmhouse and barn they realized the historical and cultural significance of the site.
+When they began to look around the farmhouse and barn they realized the historical and cultural significance of the site.
 From the 1890’s modifications to when the Wicks purchased the farm in 1958, little modernization on the property had taken place; there was no indoor plumbing or electricity.
 Much of the house remained the same as it was during the late 1700’s and early 1800’s along with artifacts and furnishings.

 Alice and Wendell Wicks along with their daughter and son-in-law, Sue and Gary Oiler, restored the farmhouse.
 On July 13th 1963, they opened to the public as Quiet Valley Farm Museum.
 The first years the farm was only open during the summer for tours.
 Over the years additional farm buildings have been renovated or reconstructed to present a more in depth interpretation of life on the farm and the impact of technological change through the centuries: a ‘granddaddy’ cabin, outdoor bake oven, ice house, smokehouse, dry house, and various smaller barns and sheds.
 Later as the farm was used more and more for educational purposes, additional storage was built, along with a modern education building and picnic pavilion.
 In 1994 construction was completed on a one-room schoolhouse circa 1893.